simsam8/inf265_project3/report.md

 ### Model architectures

-We decided that we wanted to compare RNN and LSTM-based architectures, because we were curious to see whether the LSTMs would outperform the "basic" RNNs for this task.
+We wanted to compare RNN and LSTM-based architectures, because we were curious to see whether the LSTMs would outperform the "basic" RNNs for this task.
 Both architecture variants were similar, as they consisted of our previously trained embedding layer (with frozen weights) of size `vocab_size`\*`embedding_dim`, one or multiple recurrent (RNN/LSTM) layers, and a fully connected output layer of size `num_hiddens`\*`vocab_size`.

 The hyperparameters were the same as for task 2; the number of hidden recurrent layers, the number of hidden units and a dropout parameter, as well as the optimizer's learning rate parameter.